Learn the Science and Change the Story

 Chronic Pain: A Perfect Storm with Many Factors

-Chronic Pain: A Perfect Storm of Many Factors A perfect storm, like chronic pain, emerges when numerous factors combine simultaneously.
-Merriam-Webster defines “perfect storm” as “a critical or disastrous situation created by a powerful concurrence of factors.”
-Let’s...
+Chronic Pain: A Perfect Storm with Many Factors A perfect storm, like chronic pain, emerges when numerous factors combine simultaneously.
+Merriam-Webster defines “perfect storm” as “a critical or disastrous situation created by a powerful concurrence of factors.”...

 Contact